cstenkamp/MastersThesisText/pandoc_markdown_base/3_1_algorithm.md

 * TODO: Mention where future work could be incorporatted already here

-* Important Features:
-    * Unsupervised, data-driven (in contrast to \cite{VISR12})
-    * Modular (subcomponents may be exchanged)
-    * Optimized to "look good to humans" (no straight-forward metrics or obvious evaluations)
-    * The result is a "feature-based representation"

 * \cite{Alshaikh2020}: "Their core assumption is that words describing semantically meaningful features can be identified by learning for each candi- date word w a linear classifier which separates the embed- dings of entities that have w in their description from the oth- ers.
 The performance of the classifier for w then tells us to what extent w describes a semantically meaningful feature"